eedenong/Amaris_TeleBot_DBHandler/README.md

-## Amaris.AI Telegram Bot Database Script for Singtel Manhole Duct Detection
+# Amaris.AI Telegram Bot Database Script for Singtel Manhole Duct Detection

-### Overview
+## Overview
-Database handler script for Amaris AI Singtel Manhole Duct Detection Database consists of 2 premade tables:
+Database handler and manager script for Amaris AI Singtel Manhole Duct Detection.
+Database consists of 2 premade tables:
 1. JobsTable : Table containing the Job ID, and the location of the job represented as it's latitude and longitude